 If you are still struggling to decide on your niche then do this exercise

-Deciding on what you will specialise in will be the point at which marketing and business development becomes much easier and less time consuming.
+Deciding on what you will specialise in and finding your niche, will be the point at which marketing and business development becomes much easier and less time-consuming.